SalesforceCommerceCloud/sfcc-ci/README.md

 ## Using the Tool ##

-Use `sfcc-ci --help` to get started and see the list of commands available.
+Use `sfcc-ci --help` to get started and see the list of commands available:

+  Usage: sfcc-ci [options] [command]

+  Options:

+    -h, --help  output usage information

+  Commands:

+    client:auth [options] <client> <secret>           Authenticate an Commerce Cloud Open Commerce API client client:auth:renew                                 Renews the client authentication.
+Requires the initial client authentication to be run with the --renew option. client:clear                                      Clears the Commerce Cloud Open Commerce API client settings instance:add <instance> [alias]                   Adds a new Commerce Cloud instance to the list of configured instances instance:set <alias>                              Sets a Commerce Cloud instance as the current default instance instance:clear                                    Clears all configured Commerce Cloud instances instance:list [options]                           List instance and client details currently configured instance:state:save [options]                     Perform a save of the state of a Commerce Cloud instance instance:state:reset [options]                    Perform a reset of a previously saved state of a Commerce Cloud instance code:activate [options] <version>                 Activate the custom code version on a Commerce Cloud instance import:site [options] <import_file>               Perform a site import on a Commerce Cloud instance job:run [options] <job_id> [job_parameters...]
+Starts a job execution on a Commerce Cloud instance job:status [options] <job_id> <job_execution_id>  Get the status of a job execution on a Commerce Cloud instance

+  Detailed Help:

+    Use sfcc-ci <sub:command> --help to get detailed help and example usage of sub:commands

 Use `sfcc-ci <sub:command> --help` to get detailed help and example usage of a sub:command.